 This foundation is devoted to spay/neuter programs, anti-dogfighting efforts and public education.
 It also supports advocacy work on behalf of threatened wildlife, and programs that care for primates after they're liberated from labs, entertainment venues and the pet trade.

-The Pedigree Foundation is dedicated to finding homes for dogs by funding a variety programs and services that make dogs more adoptable.
+The Pedigree Foundation is dedicated to finding homes for dogs by funding a variety of programs and services that make dogs more adoptable.

-The Petco Foundation invests in animal welfare, rescue, and shelter organizations across the United States.
+The Petco Foundation invests in animal welfare, rescue and shelter organizations across the United States.

 The Pollination Project Foundation offers micro-grants to individuals and projects that support its compassion-oriented philosophy.